aagontuk/cheatsheets/gitcommands.md

 git tag -l "v1.1.*"
 ```

-* Creating a annoted tag
+* Creating a annotated tag

 ```
 git tag -a v1.2 -m "Version 1.2"
 ```

-* Creating a lightwight tag
+* Creating a lightweight tag

 ```
 git tag v1.2-rc4
 ```

+In annotated tag when shown with `git show` tag information and commit will be shown.
+But in lightweight tag only commit information will be shown.

 * Tagging later in a specific commit